XuanyiLin/SWMM2PEST2.0/README.md

 B. Parameters Selection
 1. Click on the Subcatchment or LID_Controls to display the parameter and their values.
 2. Select the parameters to be calibrated.
-Enter the lower and upper limits in the boxes below the parameters to be calibrated and check the "Calibration" box.
+Enter the lower and upper limits in the boxes below the parameters to be calibrated and check the "Calibrate" box.
 3. Click "Run".
 <br/><img height="350" src="https://github.com/XuanyiLin/SWMM2PEST2.0/blob/master/Images/2.png"/><br/>